Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 Same average return, same withdrawals — ₹11 lakh difference in Year 2 corpus purely from the sequence of returns.
 With 30% small-cap exposure, the Year 1 return variance is much higher, amplifying this effect.

-This is why reducing small-cap aggressively in the 5 years before planned withdrawal is not risk-aversion — it is rational sequencing.
+This is why reducing small-cap in the 5 years before planned withdrawal is not simply risk-aversion.
+It is a way to avoid being forced to sell volatile assets at the wrong point in the cycle.

 Rebalancing Thresholds